Battle-Line-Productions/CommuniQueueV2/DesignDocument.md

   - AWS is the primary cloud provider for all core infrastructure.
   - Regions, backup, and storage settings TBA (default: US regional).
 - **Compute/Hosting:**
-  - **AWS App Runner** used for hosting containerized Blazor Server app, API, and background worker.
+  - **AWS App Runner** used for hosting containerized Blazor Server app and API.
     - App Runner handles scaling, health checks, networking, domain SSL, and rolling deploys.
-    - All services deployed via Docker images.
+    - Services deployed via Docker images.
     - Backend services may be split for scale/performance or hosted together for simplicity.
+  - **AWS Lambda** for background processing of SQS messages.
+    - Serverless execution model with automatic scaling based on queue depth.
+    - Configured with appropriate memory, timeout, and concurrency settings.
   - **Static/Asset Storage:**
     - AWS S3 for logs/files/assets (if needed).
     - CloudFront used for CDN/caching if necessary.